grafeas/kritis/docs/resources.md

     namespace: qa
 spec:
     noteReference: projects/image-attestor/notes/qa-note
-    publicKeyList:
+    publicKeys:
+    - keyType: PGP_KEY
+      keyId: ...
+      pgpPublicKey: ...
+    - keyType: PKIX_KEY
+      keyId: ...
+      pkixPublicKey:
+        publicKey: ...
+        signatureAlgorithm: ...
     - ...
     - ...
 ```

-Where “image-attestor” is the project for creating AttestationAuthority Notes.
+where “image-attestor” is the project for creating AttestationAuthority Notes.

 In order to create notes, the service account `gac-ca-admin` must have `containeranalysis.notes.attacher role` on this project.

 The Kubernetes secret `foo` must have data fields `private` and `public` which contain the gpg private and public key respectively.

-`publicKeyList` is a list of base64 encoded PEM public keys for the gpg secret.
+`publicKeys` is a list of public keys for the Kubernetes secret.
+Key rotation is supported by listing multiple keys.
-The list is used to support key rotations.
 An image is attested if it has an attestation verifiable by ANY of the public keys.

+Two types of public keys are supported: PGP keys and PKIX keys.
+All public keys should specify their `keyType` (either `PGP_KEY` or `PKIX_KEY`).
+All public keys should also specify a`keyId`.
+For PGP keys, `keyId` should be the OpenPGP RFC4880 V4 fingerprint of the key payload.
+For PKIX keys, `keyId` can be any valid RFC3986 URI.

+For PGP keys, provide the base64-encoded PEM public key under `pgpPublicKey`.
+PKIX key data should be provided under `pkixPublicKey`.
+It should include the `signatureAlgorithm` used to generate the key,
+and the `publicKey` payload.

+Note that keys should contain only one of `pgpPublicKey` or `pkixPublicKey`.
+Keys that specify both fields are disregarded.